adarshkumarsingh83/jmri-cmri/DOCUMENTS/JMRI-MOSQUITTO-MQTT/README.md

 * mosquitto_sub -h localhost -v -t '/trains/#'

 ### with the User name and pwd
-* mosquitto_sub -h localhost -u username -P passowrd -v -t '/trains/#'
+* mosquitto_sub -h localhost -u username -P password -v -t '/trains/#'

 ## To publish Data on mqtt
 ### open a new terminal window